Tigers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- The Tigers have played as the underdog in 10 of their past 10 games and have gone 4-6 in those contests.
+- The Tigers are favored for the first time in a while, as they have not been the favorite in their last 10 games.

-- In their previous 10 games with a total, the Tigers and their opponents have combined to exceed the over/under just once.
+- In their last 10 games with a total, the Tigers and their opponents are 1-8-1 when it comes to hitting the over.

-- The last 10 Tigers matchups have not had a runline posted by oddsmakers.

 Tigers Betting Records & Stats